Lucile Pothier replaced Jessica Ginier, injured, at selection course for the French team in Perpignan. Focus on this player still unknown in France.

 Padel Magazine : You arrived at the EDF internship to compensate for Jessica Ginier's package: can you tell us more?
 Did the coach call you?
 Did you expect to be part of such a gathering?

-Lucile Pothier: I was aware that an internship was going to take place in Perpignan because I like to follow the news padel, but I was far from imagining myself going there!
-Robin Haziza called me the Sunday before the weekend of the camp.
-I was coming out of a part of padel exactly !
-He asked me if I was up for coming to the camp.
-I did not think too much, I said yes directly!
+Lucile Pothier: I knew that a training camp was going to take place in Perpignan because I like to follow the padel news, but I was far from imagining myself going there!
+Robin Haziza called me the Sunday before the weekend of the training camp.
+I was just coming out of a padel game!
+He asked me if I was up for coming to the training camp.
+I didn't think too much about it, I said yes straight away!
 But I was not excpecting that at all.
 It was a nice surprise!

 Padel Magazine : How did you integrate into this internship?
 Was the atmosphere good?